sudha3636/AWS-Projects/README.md

 11.Navigated to EC2 to create Auto scaling group and set the desired capacity instances according to the requirement, attached the target group and enabled ELB health checks.

-12. Verfied that EC2 instances are InService and checked the health of teh instances and confirmed the instance is healty.
+12. Verfied that EC2 instances are InService and checked the health of the instances and confirmed the instance is healthy.

 ![image](https://github.com/user-attachments/assets/77970d06-3a1d-4dc0-9a3a-843587e38191)